 The Duke was not named in Thursday's indictment and there were no charges relating to him, but every time the Jeffrey Epstein story limps on to the next development, the name "Prince Andrew" inevitably crops up.

-By dint of his position in the and as a consequence of his disastrous television interview last year, no press conference can pass without the prosecutor behind the lectern being asked about the Queen's second son.
+By dint of his position in the Royal Family and as a consequence of his disastrous television interview last year, no press conference can pass without the prosecutor behind the lectern being asked about the Queen's second son.

 And so it proved again today.

 After Audrey Strauss, the Acting US Attorney in New York, had set out the case against Ghislaine Maxwell, she was asked if the FBI had yet spoken to the Duke of York.

 The attorney replied: "We would welcome Prince Andrew coming in to talk with us.
 We would like to have the benefit of his statement.
 Our doors remain open as we've previously said."

 The Duke is a person of interest to investigators because of the long-term friendship he admits he had with Epstein.